melissa-perez/Flixter/README.md

 ### Notes

 Describe any challenges encountered while building the app.

+- Getting Youtube to work was a nightmare.
+Required finding a specific emulator version, YT library jar, hotfixes, and copius amounts of debugging statements.
+- Also required a working YT app on emulator and a Google account to update the YT app.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing